siemens/cmp-test-suite/readme.md

 the emphasis on replicability - a test report is sufficient for someone to understand exactly what was transmitted to the server and how the responses were processed.

-These instructions assume a linux-based system, but it is designed to be used with other platforms as well.
-Occasionally some additional Windows commands are provided.
+These instructions assume a Linux-based system, but it is designed to be used with other platforms as well.
+Occasionally, additional Windows commands are provided.

 The [contribution guidelines](CONTRIBUTING.md) explain how to contribute to the project.